Dedham Fire Department: East Dedham

 A firehouse in East Dedham was constructed in 1846 on Milton Street near the Old Stone Mill.
-(Note: a statue of William B. Gould is now on the site.)
-It was used until 1897, when the firehouse on Bussey Street was constructed.
+(Note: A statue of William B. Gould is now on the site.)
 Hose Number 3 (Note: Hose No. 3, which had 300' of house, was built by J.V.
-Fell, J. Wally & Brother, and J. Lynas.) was purchased by the town for the Milton Street station in 1891 and then moved to the Bussey Street location.
+Fell, J. Wally & Brother, and J. Lynas.) was purchased by the town for the Milton Street station in 1891.
 That building also housed a supply wagon.

+On November 25, 1895, Town Meeting had a "long, lively and at times laughable discussion" regarding the needs of the fire department in East Dedham.
+It was ultimately voted to appropriate $3,000 to purchase a lot on Bussey Street from Edgar Harding for the purposes of housing the fire house there instead of on Milton Street.
+However, they rejected a motion to appropriate $300 to move the fire house from Milton Street to the new lot and instead referred the matter back to a committee.
+The firehouse on Bussey Street went into service in 1897 and Hose No. 3 was moved to this location.

+The East Dedham firehouse had a bell that rang out when a fire was in progress.
+On Christmas Eve, 1880, the Church of the Good Shepherd in Oakdale Square's new bell was rung for the first time.
+As the sound the bell made was similar to the sound the Fire Department's bell made, a crowd gathered and expected to see a conflagration.

-Hurricane Carol knocked down the East Dedham firehouse's 80-foot bell tower on August 31, 1954.
+Hurricane Carol knocked down the firehouse's 80-foot bell tower on August 31, 1954.
 It flew across the station and landed on 219 Bussey St, the house next door, where Maria Guerriero was feeding her one-year-old son, Joseph.
 It also crushed three cars parked on Bussey St.

 On the first Sunday of December, a truck from the East Dedham station brings Santa Claus to the Civitarese-Cushman House for the lighting of their annual Christmas light display.